hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_standing_on_the_surface_of_a_dist_a93c661e-a50e-489d-8f0f-bf0104e73813-0_2.content.md

 # Extraterrestrial Structures

 Welcome to our website dedicated to exploring the unknown.
-Our team of AInauts has been traveling across the universe, discovering new planets and uncovering mysteries that have never been seen before.
+Our team of Ainautes has been traveling across the universe, discovering new planets and uncovering mysteries that have never been seen before.
 Our latest adventure took us to a distant planet, where we stumbled upon a massive, alien structure looming in the distance.

 ## The Wallpaper